Welcome to my humble abode!

 While out riding in the Americas, I kept a blog.
 Ten years on, I’m still out riding.

-Born from Covid 19-induced creative angst – holed up as I was in Oaxaca, Mexico – I hope it will provide an outlet for sharing daytime rides and the thoughts that bubble up during them.
+Born from Covid 19-induced creative angst – holed up as I was in Oaxaca, Mexico – I hope it will provide an outlet for sharing daytime rides and the thoughts that invariably bubble up during them.
 I admit that I also miss the more wholesome, halcyon days of long-form blog keeping, now that our collective attention spans have been usurped by the scroll-and-like immediacy of Instagram.

 I’m still figuring out layouts here, so bear with me…